October 31, 2017

 ASB is in the planning stages of their two booths that will be displayed at the Halloween Carnival on 10/31/17 from 10:30-noon (PK-4th) and 1:00-2:30 (5th-8th).
 They will be responsible for the donut booth and the face painting booth.
 They will be purchasing donuts, cutting string, setting up the booth and manning it.
 They will also be painting faces of the younger ones.

 ASB has been asked by Mr. Parker to manage, "The Tree of Good Deeds".
 The tree will be displayed in the gym on the north wall.
-When a student has done a good deed for another, they will be asked to trace their hand onto colored construction paper, cut it out, and give it to our ASB students.
-Students will be recognized at our Monday meeting, and an ASB student will tape the hand up on the tree.
+When a student has done a good deed for another, they will be asked by thier teacher to trace their hand onto colored construction paper, cut it out.
+Teachers will give the cut out hands to the ASB students.
+The ASB students will tape the hands up on the tree.
 We are hoping that this tree will encourage all of the St. Pius student body to do kind things for one another, and grow throughout the year!
 Please check it out when you are in the gym!